shotleft/zondo-knowledge-graph/README.md

 # Automating knowledge graph construction from news articles

 This repo contains all the code that was used to build a knowledge graph from 2081 articles published by News24 on the topic of the _Zondo Commission_ as described in the project report submitted to the University of London.
-As per agreement with Media24 (who owns the articles), a sample of 30 of the unlocked articles, i.e. those not behind the paywall, is supplied with the code (see ```source_data/sample_text_30_unlocked.pq```).
+As per agreement with Media24 (who owns the articles), a sample of 30 of the unlocked articles, i.e. those not behind the paywall, is supplied with the code in parquet format (see ```source_data/sample_text_30_unlocked.pq```) which can be read using the Pandas library.

 ## Acknowledgements